TrustBase/base-docs/docs/build-ink-erc20.md

 ![contract-deploy](assets/js-contract-deploy.png)

-Once configured, hit deploy button, sign and Submit the transaction.
+Once configured, hit `deploy` button, then sign and submit the transaction.
 The transactions will take place and the contract code will be deployed.
 ![contract-list](assets/js-contract-address.png)

 ## Call transfer method